-So it is not surprising that instead of using modern features, mind-blowing illustrations or extraordinary typography, creatives prefer to build their designs around their name, using it as a primary detail of the composition.
+So it is not surprising that instead of using modern features, detailed illustrations, or creative typography, designers prefer to build their branding around their name, using it as a primary detail of the composition.
 Yes, it can be tricky since you need to turn this minimal approach to your advantage.
-It requires a vivid imagination and excellent skills.
+It requires imagination and skill.
 But when done right, it can lead to a fantastic outcome.

-To show this in practice, we have compiled a list of business cards centered around a name.
-There are a number of excellent examples that give you hints as to how to create a name-based card that looks stylish and attention-grabbing.
+To demonstrate this, we have compiled a collection of business cards centered around a name.
+There are a number of excellent examples that give you hints as to how to create a name-based card that looks stylish and memorable.

 It may seem impossible at first, but they have certainly nailed it.
 Every detail contributes to this mission – including the gorgeous purple color, luxurious paper material, and bold, intricate letterforms.

-Black color and a holographic surface always form a potent tandem.
+The color black and a holographic surface always form a potent combination.
 The business card of Soul Scapes looks incredibly sophisticated.
-While the flashy front side catches an eye with its mesmerizing appearance and stylish “makeup,” the clean black back side radiates a businesslike appeal.
-In such a sophisticated environment, you do not need any details or extra features, as you risk ruining the harmony.
-All you need is the name of the company to complete the ensemble.
+While the flashy front side catches the eye with its mesmerizing appearance and stylish “makeup,” the clean black back side radiates a businesslike appeal.

 If the holographic canvas is not an option, then you can always try some offbeat abstract designs used as a background.
 A – Bradley, who stands behind Voyager, along with Magdalena Marchocka, the designer of Frajda, show us how to achieve this.